B13rg/B13rg.github.io/_drafts/2020-11-22-DMG-Cart-MBC-Analysis.md

 ## Usage Statistics

 The [Game Boy hardware database](https://gbhwdb.gekkio.fi) is a community-created database of gameboy cartridges.
-It contains detailed information about cartridges and their internal components.
+It contains detailed information about various cartridges and their internal components.
-There are 316 distinct game entries, out of 1,049 DMG + 576 GBC games (1,625 total).
+There are 316 distinct Gameboy game entries, out of 1,049 DMG + 576 GBC games (1,625 total).
-There are many games missing, but I figure it should be a random enough sample that we should at least be able to discern some trends from the data.
+There are many games missing, but I figure it should be a good enough sample that we should at least be able to discern some trends from the data.

 I grabbed a data dump of it all and ran some queries over it to get some more information about what types of bank controllers were used over time.
+You can view the same dataset I used [here](/files/MBC/cartridges.csv), or grab the most up-to-date copy from [here](https://gbhwdb.gekkio.fi/static/export/cartridges.csv).
-The query counted how many distinct game titles used each MBC type by year.
+The query I used counted how many distinct game titles used each MBC type by year.
 It gives a rough view of both the number of games released and the controller types used in those games each year.

 ![Chart of ](/images/MBC/MBC_Types_Year.png)